supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 1. To monitor the status of migration, browse back to the **Azure Migrate | Servers, databases and web apps** page.
 In the **Migration and modernization** section, select the **Replicating servers** entry and then, on the **Migration and modernization | Replicating machines** page, examine the **Status** column in the list of the replicating machines.
 Verify that the status displays the **Planned failover finished** status.

    >**Note**: Migration is supposed to be a non-reversible action.
 If you want to see the completed information, browse back to the **Azure Migrate | Servers, databases and web apps** page, refresh the page, and then verify that the **Migrated Servers** entry in the **Migration and modernization** section has the value of **1**.

+## Review

+In this lab, you have completed:

++ Prepare the lab environment
++ Prepare for assessment and migration by using Azure Migrate
++ Assess Hyper-V for migration by using Azure Migrate
++ Migrate Hyper-V VMs by using Azure Migrate

+## You have successfully completed the lab.